FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 necessary and make sure we don't get confused in the bookkeeping.
 Thinking about the problem at hand, a declarative programmer would realise that a directed acyclic graph ([DAG][]) together with some mathematical concepts like [topological ordering][] will form a suitable abstraction layer for a scheduling problem like that.
 This epiphany would lead him directly to a nice tool called [Dask][] that allows to define and run a DAG in a declarative way.
+Also [TensorFlow][] follows a similar approach to provide means for parallel, linear algebra that is mostly used for deep learning.
+At the same time newer versions also provide another abstraction layer that allows the declaration of neural network layers just like [Keras][].
+Here we can see that larger software packages even provide several abstraction layers built on eachother and let the user decide which abstraction is suitable for the task at hand.
+Another example for this is [SQLAlchemy][] with its core and ORM layers.

 At this point you surely got the hang of it.
 The essence of declarative programming is describing a problem within its domain applying high-level concepts thus focusing more on the *what* and less on the *how*.
 This allows us to increase the